Breaking the medical myths

 I often come across people with dogs who feel bad because they missed something important that would have prevented their dog from getting sick or living a shortened life.
 In these situations, I try to comfort them because making mistakes is a part of life and learning.
 The measure of love and care is the intention behind the action.

-A mistake that nine out of 10 people make
+A mistake that 9 out of 10 people make

 It may surprise you that in medicine and healing there is one particular mistake many people make because they don’t know it can be harmful.